An ensemble related to discrete orthogonal polynomials and its application to tilings of a half-hexagon: Analytic assumptions

 \subsection{The equilibrium measure: related quantities and further assumptions:}

-The constraints give rise to the following \begin{definition} A \emph{band} is a maximal open subinterval of $[a,b]$ where $\mumin$ is a measure with a real-analytic density $\dmut$ which satisfies $0<\dmut<\rhoz(x)/c.$ A \emph{void} is a maximal open subinterval of $[a,b]$ in which $\dmut \equiv 0,$ i.e. meets the \emph{lower} constraint.
-A \emph{saturated region} is a maximal open subinterval of $[a,b]$ in which $\dmut \equiv 1/c$ and hence meets the \emph{upper} constraint.
+The constraints give rise to the following \begin{definition} A \emph{band} is a maximal open subinterval of $[-b,b]$ where $\mumin$ is a measure with a real-analytic density $\dmut$ that satisfies $0<\dmut<\rhoz(x)/c.$ A \emph{void} is a maximal open subinterval of $[-b,b]$ in which $\dmut \equiv 0,$ i.e. meets the \emph{lower} constraint.
+A \emph{saturated region} is a maximal open subinterval of $[-b,b]$ in which $\dmut \equiv 1/c$ and hence meets the \emph{upper} constraint.
 If no stress is put on the active constraint, voids and saturated regions are referred to as \emph{gaps}. \end{definition}

 As announced in Section \ref{basicassumptions} we make some further assumptions on the weight and the nodes which are expressed in terms of the equilibrium measure, cf. \cite[Section 2.1.2]{BKMM07}.
-Let ${\cal F}$ be the closed set of points $x\in [a,b],$ where $\dmut=\rhoz(x)/c$ or $\dmut=0$, i.e. one of the constraints \eqref{upperlowerconstraint} is active.
-We assume that the connected components of ${\cal F}$ have non-empty interior and $a,b\in {\cal F}$.
-Furthermore we make the following assumptions on the behaviour of $\dmut$ at endpoints of bands.
-Let $z_0$ be a band end point.
+Let ${\cal F}$ be the closed set of points $x\in [-b,b],$ where $\dmut=\rhoz(x)/c$ or $\dmut=0$, i.e. one of the constraints \eqref{upperlowerconstraint} is active.
+We assume that the connected components of ${\cal F}$ have non-empty interior and $-b,b\in {\cal F}$.
+Furthermore we make the following assumptions on the behaviour of $\dmut$ at an endpoint of a band $I.$ Let $z_0$ be a band end point.
 If the gap at $z_0$ is a void, then

 Similarly, if the gap at $z_0$ is a saturated region, we suppose that

 So the constraints are met like a square root.